grafana/agent/docs/sources/flow/reference/components/loki.relabel.md

 The most common use of `loki.relabel` is to filter log entries or standardize the label set that is passed to one or more downstream receivers.
 The `rule` blocks are applied to the label set of each log entry in order of their appearance in the configuration file.
+The configured rules can be retrieved by calling the function in the `rules` export field.

 If you're looking for a way to process the log entry contents, take a look at [the `loki.process` component][loki.process] instead.